mbudak21/2023F/COMP302/Lecture Notes.md

 Iterative implementation of the remaining lower risk and easier elements, and prepreration for deployement.
 #### 4. Transition
 Beta tests, deployement.

+# Larman CH3-5 - Case Studies
+OOA/D: Object oriented analysis and design requirement bs

+# Larman CH9
+## How to create a Domain Model?

+Find conceptual Classes
+* Re-use or modify existing models
+* Use a category list
+* Identify noun phrases
+Draw them as classes in a UML class diagram
+Add associations and attributes